brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ## Read vs Write

-^ As professional programmers we're writing a lot of code; but we're actually reading and scanning much more.
+^ As professional programmers we're writing a lot of code; but we're reading and scanning even more.

 ^ To name a few obvious examples: reading documentation, doing code reviews or finding your way in legacy codebases